SneakySensei/dewls/README.md

 4. **Reward Pool:** Every game played by the players has a fixed percentage of the total amount wagered for the game in the `tier` that is added to the `season`'s Reward Pool.
 At the end of each season, this reward pool is distributed amongst the top three players.
 5. **Leaderboard:** Players are assigned a rank that changes on the players win.
 At the end of each `season`, the seasons reward pool is distributed amongst the top three players of the said season.

+# 💪 Challenges Faced (and WAGMI!)

+1. Working with WebSocket and Redis while ensuring atomic operations at high throughput.
+2. Making the multiplayer system highly secure by ensuring core game logic is handled server-side.
+3. Uploading bytecode to file service for HSCS (Hedera Smart Contract Service) was giving unknown and undocumented errors.

 # 📺 **Previews**

 # 💻 **Tech Stack**